dfed/Relativity/README.md

 Relativity provides a DSL for programmatic layout that makes it easy to achieve pixel-perfect spacing and alignment.

+# Deprecated

+This library is deprecated in favor of [Block’s Paralayout library](https://github.com/square/Paralayout).
+Paralayout solves the same set of prolems that Relativity does, and has been actively maintained for longer than Relativity.

 ## Programmatic Layout

 There are four basic steps to laying out views programmatically.